Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 The oral options

-Rybelsus requires a strict fasting protocol: take it first thing in the morning with no more than 4 ounces (120mL) of water, then wait at least 30 minutes before eating, drinking anything other than water, or taking other medications (Rybelsus prescribing information, FDA.gov).
-This protocol matters because oral semaglutide has low bioavailability โ€” as low as 0.4% to 1% of the dose is absorbed.
-The fasting window is necessary to maximize absorption.
+The semaglutide pills (Rybelsus and Wegovy pill) require a strict fasting protocol: take the tablet first thing in the morning with no more than 4 ounces (120mL) of water, then wait at least 30 minutes before eating, drinking anything other than water, or taking other medications (Rybelsus prescribing information, FDA.gov).
+This protocol matters because oral semaglutide has low bioavailability (as low as 0.4% to 1% of the dose is absorbed), and the fasting window maximizes absorption.
 Skipping or shortening it can reduce how much of the medication actually reaches your bloodstream.
+That bioavailability gap is also why oral semaglutide doses are much higher than injectable ones: the Wegovy pill is 25mg daily while injectable Wegovy tops out at 2.4mg weekly.
+Foundayo, as a small molecule, does not have this absorption problem and carries no food or timing restrictions.

 Oral compounded semaglutide was available through select telehealth providers until early 2026, when the FDA resolved the semaglutide shortage designation and most providers discontinued compounded oral offerings.
-As of April 2026, availability through major telehealth platforms is limited.
-Like compounded injectable semaglutide, oral compounded semaglutide contains the same active ingredient as brand-name products but is not FDA-approved as a finished product.
-Compounded oral formulations are even less studied than compounded injectables.
-The absorption considerations that apply to Rybelsus apply here as well โ€” bioavailability limitations are a function of the molecule, not just the brand.
+As of mid-2026, availability through major telehealth platforms remains limited.
+Like compounded injectable semaglutide, oral compounded semaglutide contains the same active ingredient as brand-name products but is not FDA-approved as a finished product, and compounded oral formulations are even less studied than compounded injectables.
+With two FDA-approved weight loss pills now selling for $149/month through manufacturer-direct programs, the practical case for compounded oral semaglutide has narrowed considerably.

 Head-to-head comparison